eons-dev/cloudflare_update.build/readme.md

 Doing this is generally not recommended (obviously).

 ### Other Notes on EBBS
-The `run_when:["release"]` code is intended for github releases.
+The `run_when_any:["release"]` code is intended for github releases.
 If you would like to keep this functionality, it is recommended to use the [ebbs github workflows](https://github.com/eons-dev/part_ebbs-workflows), which will provide `--event release` on release creation.
 NOTE: if you use the ebbs workflows, you should edit them to provide `cf_email` and `cf_token` as environment variables (usually from github secrets).

 To take advantage of the `publish` mechanic for uploading the latest backup, you must have a valid infrastructure.tech account or use your own repository.
 Currently, the infrastructure.tech frontend is under development, so if you would like an account or even help getting started, email support@infrastructure.tech.